camunda/camunda/docs/events.md

 - cancellation, e.g. a termination of the process instance
 - compensation, not yet available in zeebe

-When a trigger is forwarded to an event, it has some effect in the process.
-Depending on the type of event, the event is activated (e.g. start event) or completed (if already active, e.g. non-boundary intermediate event) and the process execution can continue.
+When a trigger is forwarded to a catch event, it has some effect in the process.
+Depending on the type, the catch event is activated (e.g. start event) or completed (if already active, e.g. non-boundary intermediate event) and the process execution can continue.

-In addition, some events that had a trigger forwarded can **interrupt** an active flow.
+In addition, some catch events that had a trigger forwarded can **interrupt** an active flow.
 An interrupted active flow is *terminated*.
-Events will only interrupt the active flow if they are *interrupting*.
-Events that are *non-interrupting* won't interrupt the active flow.
-The following events can be *interrupting* or *non-interrupting*, all others are *non-interrupting*:
+Catch events will only interrupt the active flow if they are *interrupting*.
+Catch events that are *non-interrupting* won't interrupt the active flow.
+The following catch events can be *interrupting* or *non-interrupting*, all others are *non-interrupting*:
 - start event of event sub-processes, i.e. when triggered it interrupts the (sub-)process encompassing the event sub-process
 - boundary event, i.e. when triggered it interrupts the activity to which it is attached

 See [BPMN (v2.0.2): 10.5.1 Concepts](https://www.omg.org/spec/BPMN/2.0.2/PDF#10.5.1%20Concepts) for more details about triggers.

-See [BPMN (v2.0.2): 10.5.6 Handling Events](https://www.omg.org/spec/BPMN/2.0.2/PDF#10.5.6%20Handling%20Events) for more details on what should happen when a trigger occurs.
+See [BPMN (v2.0.2): 10.5.6 Handling Events](https://www.omg.org/spec/BPMN/2.0.2/PDF#10.5.6%20Handling%20Events) for more details on what should happen when a trigger is forwarded to a catch event.

 ## Scopes